Melon, Green Nutmeg

 Melon, Green Nutmeg Description

-Green Nutmeg melon is a type of muskmelon known as "nutmeg" due to the shape, netting, and aroma; one of the oldest types grown in America.
-In 1863 Fearing Bur, Jr. Described Green Nutmeg as one of the 12 varieties suitable for the garden.
+Belongs to a class of muskmelons known as “nutmeg” due to its shape, netting, and aroma; one of the oldest types grown in America.
+In 1863 Fearing Burr, Jr. described Green Nutmeg as one of 12 varieties suitable for the garden.
 High yields of melons that weigh 2-3 pounds, very reliable year after year.
 Wonderful aroma and sweet flavor.
 80 days. ±1,000 seeds/oz.

 Learn to Grow it